Application Quality Deployment Guide⚓︎

 . -

-Client ID: You should use the client ID you inputted in the configuration script (
+to create a CONFIDENTIAL client - Client ID: You should use the client ID you inputted in the configuration script (

 application-quality